Call us today

-The Journal of Clinical Psychopharmacology publishes that when used as an adjunctive medication, gabapentin does help to relieve some of the physical side effects of opiate withdrawal.
+Though the research is quite mixed, one study in the Journal of Clinical Psychopharmacology indicates that when used as an adjunctive to methadone-assisted detoxification, gabapentin does help to relieve some of the physical side effects of opioid withdrawal.
 The key word here is adjunctive, which means in addition to and as a method of complementing other medications and treatments.2

-Gabapentin may specifically help with the following side effects of opiate withdrawal:
+Gabapentin may specifically help with the following side effects of opiate withdrawal:2,3

-Physical flu-like symptoms and emotional lows are common during opiate withdrawal, and individuals are advised to not stop taking these drugs suddenly.
-Instead, a medical detox program that uses medications like gabapentin to manage withdrawal symptoms can be helpful.
-Typically, methadone or buprenorphine is used during opiate detox as they are long-acting opioid agonists that can be given in lower doses and then weaned off slowly to keep cravings and withdrawal symptoms to a minimum.
+Physical flu-like symptoms and emotional lows are common during opioid withdrawal; in some instances, individuals may be urged to not attempt to suddenly stop taking these drugs.
+Instead, a medical detox program that uses opioid replacement medications to manage withdrawal symptoms can be helpful.
+Typically, opioid agonist medications such as methadone or buprenorphine are used during detox to stabilize a person in withdrawal and, later, can be given in gradually lower doses as a person is weaned off slowly to keep cravings and withdrawal symptoms to a minimum.5

 Other medications may be helpful during detox as well to act on certain withdrawal symptoms.
-The Pakistani Journal of Pharmacology reports that when used during detox along with other medications, such as methadone, gabapentin can alleviate some of the specific withdrawal symptoms impacting the nervous system that are caused by opioid drug dependence.5
+The Pakistani Journal of Pharmacology reports that when used during detox along with other medications, such as methadone, gabapentin can alleviate some of the withdrawal symptoms associated with opioid drug dependence.5

 It’s not too late to start overGet Help Now